If you’re about to make a decision to change jobs, you might be wondering what type of recruitment agency is going to fit you best.

 - Boutiques offer competitive and definitive commission structures, with high earning potential

 On the flip side, look out for my next post where I’ll be exploring 3 reasons why you should join a global recruitment agency.
-Subscribe below to have it delivered directly to your inbox.
+Subscribe to have it delivered directly to your inbox.